mrmcc3/vibing-dev/blog/why-apex.md

 ## Information is built different

 Information is created the moment the state of any entity is observed and recorded.
-It contains a reference to the entity, the observed state, and a timestamp/id of the record.
+A record contains a reference to the observed entity, its state, and a timestamp.
+Information is simply a set of records.

 Obviously it's still "data" and even though it contains values for entity & state the record itself is fundamentally different - it's not an entity with